EskoDijk/ot-registrar/CONTRIBUTING.md

 #### Coding conventions and style

-OT Registrar does not use the [Google Java Style](https://google.github.io/styleguide/javaguide.html) at this moment.
-The reason is that it introduces a very narrow line width, which makes code hard to read on normal-size desktop monitors that can handle long line lengths.
+OT Registrar uses most of the [Google Java Style](https://google.github.io/styleguide/javaguide.html) at this moment.
+The reason for not using the full set of guidelines is that it introduces a very narrow line width (100), which makes code hard to read on normal-size desktop monitors used for coding that can easily handle long line lengths.
+For an IDE, the XML file for this style can be [downloaded](https://github.com/google/styleguide) and applied and the line width increased to 200.

 #### Push and test